tomjoht/tomjoht.github.io/_restapicourse/nativelibraryapis_java_crash_course.md

 Developers will add their JAR to their class path to make the classes available to their project.
 To do this, you right-click your project and select **Properties**.
 In the dialog box, select **Java Build Path**, then click the **Libraries** tab.
 Then click **Add JARs** and browse to the JAR.

 When you deliver a JAR file, developers can use the classes and methods available in the JAR.
 However, the JAR will not show them the source code, that is, the raw Java files.
+For this, users will consult the Javadoc.

 If you're distributing a reference implementation that consists of a collection of Java source files (so that developers can see how to integrate your product in Java), you'll probably just send them a zip file containing the project.